nationalarchives/engineering-handbook/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: Proposal
 about: Suggest an addition for the handbook
-title: 'RFC: New proposal'
+title: "RFC: New proposal"
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 **Proposal summary**